chef/chef-workstation/docs-chef-io/content/workstation/ctl_chef.md

 **List all local gems**

-To list all of the installed gems on your development environment, use the `list` command without any arguments:
+To list the installed gems on your development environment, use the `list` command without any arguments:

 ``` bash